 While a practicing mediator and facilitator with the Los Angeles City Attorney’s Office for twenty years, Michelle was invited to coach students at U.C.L.A.
 Law School and peer-to-peer mediators in L.A. middle schools.

-Michelle is a recipient of a Presidential Award Medal for Volunteering from President Barack Obama, presented by then Los Angeles Mayor, Antonio Villaraigosa.
+Michelle received the Presidential Service Award Medal for Volunteering from President Barack Obama, presented by Los Angeles Mayor, Antonio Villaraigosa.